 The Duke Division of Head and Neck Surgery & Communication Sciences offers three residency programs: a head and neck residency, an audiology residency, and a speech pathology externship.

-Accredited by the Accreditation Council for Graduate Medical Education, the Duke OHNS residency program provides its residents with a range and depth of experience to equip them to become leaders in their specialty, whether in academic or independent practice.
-Learn more about the residency program, including program structure, goals, and how to apply.
+Accredited by the Accreditation Council for Graduate Medical Education, the Duke OHNS residency program offers a range and depth of experiences to equip residents to become leaders in their specialty, whether in academic or independent practice.
+Learn more about the head and neck residency program, including program structure, goals, and how to apply.

+Learn about these fellowships and how to apply.

-The Duke Department of Surgery offers an extensive array of continuing medical education (CME) courses and conferences.
+The Duke Department of Surgery offers an extensive array of continuing medical education (CME) courses and conferences